shed1

 (sheds, shedding; past and past part. shed)

-▸(of a reptile, insect, etc.) allow (its skin, shell, etc.) to come off, to be replaced by another growing underneath.
+- (of a plant) allow (leaves or fruit) to fall to the ground. ▸(of a reptile, insect, etc.) allow (its skin, shell, etc.) to come off, to be replaced by another growing underneath. ▸lose (hair) as a result of moulting, disease, or age.

-- discard (something).
+- discard (something). ▸take off (clothes).

 - cast or give off (light).